 "This one-mile economic sphere has been replaced by mass production and mass sales," Miyabe said.
 "We need to return to a human-centric society.
 Things you want can arrive at your door at just the right moment.
 In the background, there's the latest technology like artificial intelligence but the service will feel quite warm if it's based on human interaction.
 That's what we need to aim for."

 HomeX is a platform that can realize this society, Miyabe added, because it can create an empathetic environment while putting customer value at the forefront.
-Introduced by Panasonic President Kazuhiro Tsuga in a keynote address at the Cross-Value Innovation Forum, HomeX is an ever-evolving AI-based smart home platform in which the home acts as a member of the family.
+Introduced by Panasonic President Kazuhiro Tsuga in a keynote address at the Cross-Value Innovation Forum, HomeX is an ever-evolving world's first home experience platform in which the home acts as a member of the family.
 The HomeX platform can anticipate user needs at all times and provide detailed services through the cloud, for instance suggesting musical selections based on user moods.

 Miyabe noted that as society evolves, Panasonic will have to evolve as well, transforming from a company with a traditional engineering and mass-production and background into a business that's compact, without silos and free of constraints from the past.